Data for Health

 Excel Data Analysis: Charts, Pivot Tables, and VLOOKUP

-This two-hour workshop will cover charts in more detail, review pivot tables, and the widely-used VLOOKUP function.
+This three-hour workshop will cover charts in more detail, review pivot tables, and the widely-used VLOOKUP function.
 We recommend first taking the introductory workshop Excel Data Analysis.

 Excel Data Analysis